Introduction: Why a Smart Sprinkler Layout Matters

 Quick Checklist

-- Measure and sketch your lawn, noting all features and elevation changes.
+- ✅ Measure and sketch your lawn, marking elevation and features.

 Conclusion